hucker/splint/README.md

 ### Tableaux/PowerBI

 - **Scope** Centered around graphical output of charts, graphs, and status for corporate dashboarding.
-- **Complexity** Robust and feature rich catering to real time charting.
+- **Complexity** Robust and feature rich catering to real time charting with complex graphical displays.
 - **Audience** Consumed by everyone in an organization created as mostly in a low-code environment.
 - **Visibilty** Beautiful charting.
 For our application this is eye candy.

 ### Splint:

 - **Scope**: Offers comprehensive linting and testing capabilities for any task or system focused on granular pass fail tests.
+Designed to be integrated with other infrastructure.
 - **Complexity**: Lightweight and straightforward, designed for end users with detailed testing results and scoring.
 - **Audience**: Consumed by end users across various domains, facilitating rule-based testing with clear insights into testing results.
 A typical go/nogo test has 100's of tests that are run almost exclusively as pass/fail
-- **Visibility**: Concise list of passing and failing rules with extensive filtering.
+- **Visibility**: Concise list of passing and failing rules with extensive detail and filtering capabilities for infrastructure, data integrity, project management and general system status.

 ## Getting Started with Splint